gormes-EPIC/Wordle/README.md

 ## Deliverable
 - Your Java project with a completed *PlayWordle.java* and *Wordle.java* file.
 Adhere to the Style Guidelines.
 - Completed README.md file that answers the provided questions.

+## Questions
+- What is object-oriented programming?
+- What is a constructor?
+What do we use it for?
+What happens when we don't define one?
+- What is the generic syntax for a method header in Java?
+- What is the difference between *public* and *private*?
+- How would I use Math.random() to get a random integer from 1 to 10?